SnehaPurakayastha04/Comsys_Hackathon/TaskB/README.md

 This task addresses face verification, determining whether a distorted face image belongs to the same person as a clean reference image.
 The approach is based on *FaceNet embeddings* and *cosine similarity*, using metric learning concepts rather than classification.

 ## This repository contains solutions for Task B of the Comsys Hackathon.
-All required model weights, training/validation results, and instructions are included inside this file.
+All training/validation results, and instructions are included inside this file.

 ## Dataset Structure